-Some activities are an extension of current in-school extracurricular clubs (e.g., Robotics), while others are only offered after school (e.g. MS News).
-All ASAs are offered on a trimesterly basis.
+Some activities are an extension of current in-school extracurricular clubs (e.g., robotics), while others are only offered after school (e.g. MS News).
+ASAs run on a trimester schedule.
 Students can change their selection or continue with the same activity throughout the year.

 Example activities include:

 In Chadwick’s Instrumental Music Program (IMP), students learn to play an instrument of their choice through individual lessons conducted once a week after school.
 As they persevere in their practice, they learn to love music, hone their artistry and become confident in their creative self-expression.

 Lessons are provided by a Chadwick teacher or outside instructor aligned with Chadwick’s educational goals.
 Participating students will have the opportunity to perform in one recital per semester and can choose to study from the list of instruments below.